 Superiors Can Perform Better

-The most important benefit of delegating authority is that superiors get the time to do their actual job.
+The most important benefit of delegating authority is that the manager divides authority and gets the time to do their actual job.

 As a supervisor, your first duty is to maintain the flow of your team.
 With your workload minimized and more time at hand, you can pay attention to the minor details.

 It gives supervisors the time to look at the more important stuff.
 Simultaneously, they get a chance to test which team members are most efficient.
 In case of any problem, the delegator has enough room in their schedule to sit down to figure out a solution.

 All in all, it leads to a more efficient performance from the supervisor’s side.

 With a degree of authority in their hands, the subordinates begin to feel useful and important.
 This feeling is the most important route to improvement.

 As your subordinates work independently, they not only improve their existing skills, but they also perform better.
 Since they are ones in control, they are the only ones accountable for everything they put on the table.
 This sense of responsibility provides the mandatory boost of motivation.

 Moreover, with the delegation of authority, the superiors and subordinates work on the same level to a certain extent.
 This allows the team members to learn from their supervisors while also polishing their knowledge practically.